Automorphism groups of random substitution subshifts: The shuffle group

 \section{The shuffle group}

 In this section, we introduce an important building block and precursor to many of the automorphisms that we will construct on RS-subshifts, so-called \emph{shuffles}.
 Deterministic substitutions are also random substitutions, however they are precisely the substitutions for which shuffles will turn out to always be trivial---deterministic substitutions are also extremely well-studied.
-We therefore restrict our attention to the study of subshifts coming from properly random substitutions, and so it makes sense to restrict to this class and to treat the deterministic case as `degenerate'. \begin{definition} A random substitution $\rsub$ is \emph{degenerate} if $\#\rsub(a) = 1$ for all $a \in \mc A$ and \emph{non-degenerate} otherwise.
-A random substitution $\rsub$ is $k$-\emph{branching} if there exists a letter $a \in \mc A$ and $p \geq 1$ with $\#\rsub^p(a) \geq k$ and is \emph{branching} if $\rsub$ is $k$-branching for all $k \geq 1$. \end{definition} It turns out that one requires only very weak conditions in order to have branching. \begin{prop} If $\rsub$ is a non-degenerate, primitive random substitution and $X_\rsub$ is non-empty, then $\rsub$ is branching. \end{prop} We leave the proof as an exercise to the reader, but note that when $X_\rsub$ is non-empty, then by results in \cite{RS:random}, there exists a letter $a \in \mc A$ such that $\rsub(a)$ contains a word of length greater than 1.
+We therefore restrict our attention to the study of subshifts coming from properly random substitutions, and we treat the deterministic case as `degenerate'. \begin{definition} A random substitution $\rsub$ is \emph{degenerate} if $\#\rsub(a) = 1$ for all $a \in \mc A$ and \emph{non-degenerate} otherwise.
+A random substitution $\rsub$ is \emph{$k$-branching on $a \in \mc A$} if there exists $p \geq 1$ with $\#\rsub^p(a) \geq k$, is \emph{branching on $a$} if $\rsub$ is $k$-branching on $a$ for all $k \geq 1$, and is \emph{branching} if $\rsub$ is branching on $a$ for each $a \in \mc A$. \end{definition} It turns out that one requires only very weak conditions in order to have branching. \begin{prop} If $\rsub$ is a non-degenerate, primitive random substitution and $X_\rsub$ is non-empty, then $\rsub$ is branching. \end{prop} We leave the proof as an exercise to the reader, but note that when $X_\rsub$ is non-empty, then by results in \cite{RS:random}, there exists a letter $a \in \mc A$ such that $\rsub(a)$ contains a word of length greater than 1.

 \begin{remark} Primitivity is only a sufficient condition in the above proposition, as the non-primitive branching substitution $a \mapsto \{ab, ba\}, \: b \mapsto \{a\}, \: c \mapsto \{aca\}$ illustrates. \end{remark}